avaneev/lzav/README.md

 and 4500 MB/s decompression speeds.
 Incompressible data decompresses at 9300 MB/s rate, which is not far from the "memcpy".
 There are cases like the [enwik9 dataset](https://mattmahoney.net/dc/textdata.html) where LZAV provides 23% higher memory storage savings compared to LZ4.
-However, on very small files, compression ratio difference between LZAV and LZ4 diminishes.
+However, on small files (below 50 KB), compression ratio difference between LZAV and LZ4 diminishes, and LZ4 may have an advantage.

 LZAV algorithm's geomean performance on a variety of datasets is 540 +/- 210 MB/s compression and 3000 +/- 1000 MB/s decompression speeds, on 4+ GHz 64-bit